Seed Savers Exchange: History

-The SSE was founded by Diane Ott Whealy and Kent Whealy in 1975, inspired to protect and preserve heirloom varieties after Diane was bequeathed the seeds of two heirloom plants (a German tomato and a morning glory vine) that her great-grandfather had brought to the U.S. from Bavaria in 1870.
+The SSE was founded by Kent Whealy and Diane Ott Whealy in 1975, inspired to protect and preserve heirloom varieties after they were given the seeds of two heirloom plants (a German tomato and a morning glory vine) that her great-grandfather had brought to the U.S. from Bavaria in 1870.
 The organization hosted its first seed swap the same year of its founding among thirty gardeners on a six-paged list of seeds.
-Well-known seed saver Will Bonsall also helped found the organization.

 SSE began a commercial seed catalog in 2000.
 Today, it has more than 13,000 members worldwide, passing on more than one million seed samples and distributing over 20,000 varieties of endangered seeds.
 The SSE publishes a list of members' seeds annually in the Seed Savers Yearbook, complete with a description of the crop and its known history.

 It is headquartered at the 890 acre Heritage Farm, located six miles from Decorah, Iowa.
 Heritage Farm was originally purchased in 1986.
 A certified organic farm, Heritage is called the "most diverse farm in the world" by ethnobotanist Gary Paul Nabhan.
 At Heritage Farm, more than 25,000 rare fruit, vegetable, and plant varieties are regenerated, refrigerated and preserved in a central collection.
 It has its own underground seed vault held at below-freezing temperatures.
 Heritage Farm keeps a historical record of each variety it maintains.
 A herd of White Park Cattle as well as 900 apple tree varieties are also maintained on the farm.
 Heritage Farm holds a visitors' center that offers events and classes.

 In December 2007, Seed Savers Exchange made an inaugural deposit of nearly 500 varieties to the Svalbard Global Seed Vault that opened on February 26, 2008 in Svalbard, Norway.
 It was the only citizen-led group in the United States to contribute to the Svalbard Global Seed Vault for opening day.
 SSE also has seeds at the National Center for Genetic Resources Preservation located in Fort Collins, Colorado, USA.

 SSE is involved in a seed donation program for schools and community gardens.